 The importance of the sector is not limited to economic growth and job opportunities.
 The community benefits offered by national and local retailers go far beyond this and make a significant contribution to individual and societal well-being.

 For many, especially those living in isolated or rural communities, the sector provides a vital opportunity for social interaction along with other important services such as access to post office services and cash machines.
 In addition, every year, retailers make significant investments in and donations to their local communities, helping to contribute to the development of inclusive, successful, and resilient places.
 The WRC in their report “Charitable Giving by the Retail Industry in Wales” (2019) identified that the retail sector in Wales was reported to have contributed £9.8 million to good causes in 2019 which was up 28% on the previous year (Welsh charities continue to benefit from retailer giving).

 The Association of Convenience Stores reported in their 2023 Welsh Local shops report that there are 3025 convenience stores situated across Wales with 63% being in rural areas, providing over 23,000 jobs with a majority being female workers.
-Of these 63% are rural, 22 per cent are suburban, and 16 per cent are urban 37 per cent are in an isolated area with no other shops or businesses close.
+Of these 63% are rural, 22% are suburban, and 16% are urban.
+The remaining 37% are in an isolated area with no other shops or businesses close.

 Post-Covid, the sector has faced a significant struggle to attract consumers back to the high street and has been subject to some negative press identifying poor terms and conditions associated with work in this sector (Why service workers are so burned out).